Critical skills visa

 The Accelerated and Shared Growth Initiative for South Africa (ASGI-SA) is a comprehensive government plan that was launched to ensure the continuation of South Africa’s vibrant economic growth.
 One of the key elements of this plan is to recruit skilled foreigners in certain key areas.

-A lits of professional catagories is available here.
+A list of professional categories is available here.

 Anybody who has formal qualifications in any of the above areas and a minimum of five years practical experience can apply for a critical skills work visa.
 The application needs to be supported with an assessment carried out by a recognised professional body.
-For professionals engaged within the broadcast, AV or communications industry, SACIA is recognised by the South African Qualifications Authority as the relevant professional body.
+For professionals engaged in multimedia production, either Multimedia Designer (56) or Multimedia Specialist (79), SACIA is recognised by the South African Qualifications Authority as the relevant professional body.

 In order for SACIA to assess whether foreign nationals have the skill, experience and qualifications to qualify for a critical skills visa, applicants must submit the following information/ documentation:

 If we do not have these we cannot begin with the Assessment.

 Documents should be submitted to SACIA (send to CSA@sacia.org.za) – where “CSA” represents “Critical Skills Assessment”:

 Please allow approximately six weeks for your critical skills submission to be assessed from the date of the email acknowledging receipt of your critical skills application by SACIA.
 Note, however, that if the required documents and information are not submitted timeously, this could further prolong the process.